-Although hese metrics are sometimes rough and imperfect, thats no reason to discard.
+Although these metrics are sometimes rough and imperfect, that’s no reason to discard them.
 The metrics do help people understand the consequences of technical debt, and helps them make more informed decisions about code quality.
 Teams that inspect these metrics (at least) during the Sprint Review tend to have excellent and balanced discussions about technical debt.
 A far-cry from the lack of understanding that often characterizes teams that don’t use these kinds of tools.

 4. Make Technical Debt transparent on the Product Backlog

-Finally, but most importantly, make technical debt transparent.
-Don’t hide it from the Product Owner or the broader organization.
-Identify specific improvements, estimate them and suggest them for inclusion on the Product Backlog.
-Treat them as a regular item for the Product Backlog; break down large items as needed and prioritize them with the Product Owner.
+Don’t hide technical debt from the Product Owner or stakeholders.
+Identify specific improvements — like refactors, bugfixes and quality improvements — estimate them if you need to and suggest them for inclusion on the Product Backlog.
+Treat them as just like other items on the Product Backlog; break down large items as needed and help the Product Owner order them .
 This helps the Product Owner make a conscious decision about how to deal with technical debt.

-Another option is to agree with the Product Owner to reserve a (structural) percentage of the time in a Sprint for dealing with Technical Debt as the Development Team sees fit.
+Another option is to agree with the Product Owner to set aside a percentage of the time in a Sprint to deal with Technical Debt as the Development Team sees fit.
 There is a risk in this approach that Technical Debt (and what is being done about it) remains invisible to everyone outside the Development Team.
 So make sure to create items for the specific improvements and put them on the Sprint Backlog during the Sprint Planning.

-Technical debt can be a frustrating and de-motivating topic for many Development Teams.
-The keyword is transparency.
+Low quality code is frustrating and demotivating for many Development Teams.
+The keywords are transparency and responsibility.
 Explain the cost of low-quality code by using the transparent metaphor of ‘technical debt’.
 Make technical debt visible in the code using a variety of objective metrics, and frequently re-evaluate these metrics.
-Finally, make technical debt visible on the Product and/or Sprint Backlog.
+Finally, make technical debt visible on your Sprint Backlog and Product Backlog.
 Don’t hide Technical Debt from the Product Owner and the broader organization.